snayaksnayak/neural-network/README.md

 # neural-network
-A neural network learning to fit to Sine curve.
+Neural Network learning to fit to Sine curve.